NordicSemiconductor/pc-nrfconnect-docs/app_development.md

 ## Compiling

-Run `npm run build` to compile and pack everything once, which creates `dist/bundle.js`.
+During active development we recommend to run `npm run dev`: It compiles and packs all your code into `dist/bundle.js`.
+It then waits, watches your code and whenever you save source files it creates a new `dist/bundle.js` (`Ctrl+C` to stop).

-During active development we recommend to run `npm run dev` instead, which watches your code and creates a new `dist/bundle.js` repeatedly after every change (`Ctrl+C` to stop).
+If you just want to compile and pack the code only once, you can use `npm run webpack` instead.
+There is also `npm run build` which too creates a `dist/bundle.js` once, but contrary to `dev` and `webpack` it is optimized for production use (e.g. the bundle is minified).

 ## Running